 Main uranium mines of France

 Some years later Gabon became an independent nation.
-Nevertheless mining operations in Oklo developed and the obtained material was sold to Europe.
-Over the next 40 years miners were digging for uranium which powered many nuclear power plants in the Western Europe.
+Nevertheless, mining operations in Oklo developed and the obtained material was sold to Europe.
+Over the next 40 years, miners were digging for uranium which powered many nuclear power plants in Western Europe.
 Now the mines are exhausted and former mines – landscaped.

 Where is the missing isotope of uranium?

 Uranium has several isotopes.
 In nature the proportion between these isotopes is quite exact: 99.27% consists of uranium-238, 0.72% – uranium-235 and also a little bit – 0.005% – uranium-234.